aahovhannisyan/stock-price-aggregator/README.md

 - /api/latest-stock-price
 - /api/report

+The OpenAPI Specification for these endpoints can be found here: `http://your-domain/api/documentation`

 ## User Interface

 The application provides a UI that shows the latest stock price with visual indicators (e.g: color-coded arrows)